 Visit our FAQs page where you may find the answers to questions you may have.
 To verify whether you are currently a teacher in excess, email us at firstname.lastname@example.org or contact 718-935-4000.
 [Top of Page]

 Teachers in the Absent Teacher Reserve (ATR)

 Teachers are often confused about the difference between being a teacher in excess and being part of the ATR.
 ATRs are excessed teachers who do not find a permanent position at a school by the time the next school year begins.
 Teachers in excess do not have to become ATRs.
 In fact, becoming an ATR is risky.
 For example:

-- If you do not obtain a fully appointed teaching position by the beginning of the school year, you will be assigned to a school as a member of the ATR pool.
-The placement will be made under the collective bargaining agreement, but the assignment will be done centrally and you will have no control over the placement school.
-This significantly reduces the likelihood of a mutual fit between you and the school.
-If you are already an ATR, there is no guarantee that you will be placed at the same school you were placed at in 2010-2011.
+- If you do not obtain a fully appointed teaching position by the beginning of the school year, you will be placed into a rotation assignment as a member of the ATR pool.
+The placement will be made under the collective bargaining agreement, but the assignment will be done centrally and you will have no control over the schools into which you are placed.

 - If you are in fact teaching in a full-time teaching program at a school while you are still in fact a member of the ATR pool, the central NYCDOE policy can still assign you to another school at any time.
 Because you are not on the school's budget, the principal cannot guarantee your security.
 [Top of Page]

 THSC also supports teachers who are in a school that is currently closing or in a phasing out period.
 While you may have time before you are fiinally excessed from your school, we encourage you to participate in the Open Market Transfer System now.
 Starting early will help you take full advantage of being able to identify a school that is the right fit for you.
 For up-to-date hiring communication that may affect you, please routinely visit our announcements page.